femboyfin/dbdideas/README.md

 2. **Compress strength gradients.** Basically a fancy way of saying "buff what's weak, nerf what's strong".
 Effectively, this means making the strength of all elements of a given category (e.g. perks) more-similar in strength level, which should inherently increase variety.
 Fun factor aside, there's a large portion of people who get their fun from using strong unlockables, meaning if we lower the strength of the highest tier perks for example, there are more options for them to choose from with more varied effects, that results in more diverse and replayable gameplay.

-3. **Lessen unhealthy elements.** We have two ways that something can qualiy as unhealthy, 1) if something increases one side's fun significantly less than it decreases the opposing side's, and 2) if it provides little to zero counterplay or in other words, reduces how dynamic an interaction is instead of making it more dynamic.
+3. **Lessen unhealthy elements.** We have two ways that something can qualify as unhealthy, 1) if something increases one side's fun significantly less than it decreases the opposing side's, and 2) if it provides little to zero counterplay or in other words, reduces how dynamic an interaction is instead of making it more dynamic.

 4. **Bridge balancing gaps.** This can primarily be broken down into 4 categories although the concept is also applicable to other more niche situations.
 Overall this means decreasing the viability disparity (the difference in how effective/useful something is) between matches by reducing the impact of the following match-to-match differences; 1) party size 2) map size, elevation variability, and floor count 3) anything that's particularly weak or strong with a very small subset of killer powers but is the opposite for the remainder of the roster, 4) anything that depends upon or is "hard countered" by a given thing outside of that player's control.